coenmooij/transport-ui/README.md

 - :white_check_mark: Stylelint with plugins (advanced SCSS rules and formatting)
 - :no_entry: ESLint with plugins (advanced JS/TS rules & formatting)

-> :warning: Unfortunately unavailable at time of setup because of angular14 update.
-At the time of writing it has
+> :warning: ESLint was unfortunately unavailable at time of setup because of angular14 update.
+At the time of writing it
-> fortunately (for the next projects) just become available.
+> has fortunately (for the next projects) just become available.

 ### Unit Tests